Druid Arch Hike: How to Get to This Iconic Spot in Canyonlands

 - Parking: Parking is by the Elephant Hill off-road trail

-Druid Arch Map + Hiking Safety
+Hiking Safety

 Safety tip: Be mindful and aware of your surroundings when hiking through sandy washes in the desert.
 If you see plant debris piles, those are flash flood water level indicators.
 You want to be able to be higher than those debris piles in a flash flood emergency.

-Best Time of Day to Hike to Druid Arch
+Best Time of Day to Hike

-Best Time of Year to Hike to Druid Arch
+Best Time of Year to Hike

-You can hike to Druid Arch year-round.
+You can hike here year-round.

-In the spring, you’ll want to watch out for muddy conditions after snowmelt and rainstorms.
+In the spring: You’ll want to watch out for muddy conditions after snowmelt and rainstorms.
 In the late spring, you’ll be treated to the cactus blooms.

 Our favorite time of year to wander in the desert is in the spring and fall.
 The mornings are cooler, making for fantastic hiking conditions.